nicocvn/cppreg/API.md

 * `FieldWidth_t` and `FieldOffset_t` are the data types to represent field sizes and offsets; both are equivalent to `std::uint8_t`.

 ### Register size ###
-The `RegBitSize` enumeration type represents the register sizes supported in `cppreg` and the various values are:
+The `RegBitSize` enumeration type represents the register sizes supported in `cppreg` and the values are:

 * `RegBitSize::b8` for 8-bit registers,
 * `RegBitSize::b16` for 16-bit registers,
 * `RegBitSize::b32` for 32-bit registers,
 * `RegBitSize::b64` for 64-bit registers.

-The register size is used to define the C++ data type that represent the register content in [Traits.h](TypeTraits.h).
+The register size is used to define the C++ data type that represent the register content in [Traits.h](Traits.h).

 ## Register interface ##